0x60df/loophole/README.md

 `loophole-mode` is the minor mode for managing temporary key bindings.

 When `loophole-mode` is enabled,
-`loophole--map-alist` is added to the head of `emulation-mode-map-alists`, and thus temporary key bindings are activated.
+Loophole maps are added to the head of `emulation-mode-map-alists`, and thus temporary key bindings are activated.
 Furthermore, you can use `loophole-mode-map` for binding Loophole commands.